Ashley-Sands/GAM701/docs/entries/journal_6.md

 ```
 [Listings.
 4, added abstract method for enter and exist conditions]

-this now meant I could simple inherit form the ``Player`` class and just implement the Enter and Exit conditions for each controller schema [listings.
+This now meant I could simple inherit form the ``Player`` class and just implement the Enter and Exit conditions for each controller schema [listings.
 5][listings.
 6]

 ```c#
 protected override bool EnterPunch()